 (b) the Preliminary Review has been completed;

 (c) all members of the supervisory committee agree that the student’s background of study and preparation is sufficient and have approved the student to schedule a General Examination; and

-The student’s transcript will be evaluated by the Graduate School to insure that requirements have been met.
+The student’s transcript will be evaluated by the Graduate School to ensure that requirements have been met.
 If there is a problem or question with an evaluation, the department will be notified.
 The General Examination Warrant will be printed by the Advising Office and given to your Committee Chair prior to the examination.

 For a quorum to exist at the exam, the Supervisory Committee Chair, the GSR and two other committee members must be present.
 For more information, see Graduate School Memorandum #13:

 The student becomes a doctoral candidate (Ph.C.) after successful completion of the General Examination.